WHO warns of new COVID wave in Africa

 |

-BRAZZAVILLE, Congo (AFP) – The World Health Organization yesterday warned of a new wave of COVID-19 infections in Africa due to delayed vaccine supplies, a slow roll-out and new variants.
+BRAZZAVILLE, Congo (AFP) — The World Health Organization on Thursday warned of a new wave of COVID-19 infections in Africa due to delayed vaccine supplies, a slow rollout and new variants.

 It added that new variants such as the ones that emerged in India and South Africa could unleash a "third wave" on the continent.